I remember not having cable for long periods of time when I was growing up.

 Of course, keep in mind that you aren’t just getting the NFL.
 That $160 per month is pretty much a cable replacement with channels like AMC, USA, CNN and more.

 There’s no commitment, so you can cancel whenever.
-You can also try it free for 7 days.
+You can also try Sling TV free for seven days.

-The starting price is $29.99 ($39.99 in the markets where they offer local channels).
-The base package gives you ESPN and a bunch of other channels, but you have to upgrade to the $34.99 tier if you want NFL Network.
+The starting price is $39.99.
+The base package gives you ESPN and a bunch of other channels, but you have to upgrade to the $44.99 tier if you want NFL Network.

 Of course, if you’re really looking to save money, you could consider borrowing a cable login from a friend or family member.
 Depending on their cable package, this could give you access to the NBC Sports app, FOX Sports Go, WatchESPN and the NFL Network online.